Prevent overfitting with regularization

 Regularization techniques are used to prevent statistical overfitting in a predictive model.
+Regularization algorithms typically work by applying either a penalty for complexity such as by adding the coefficients of the model into the minimization or including a roughness penalty.
 By introducing additional information into the model, regularization algorithms can deal with multicollinearity and redundant predictors by making the model more parsimonious and accurate.
-These algorithms typically work by applying a penalty for complexity such as by adding the coefficients of the model into the minimization or including a roughness penalty.

-Techniques and algorithms important for regularization include ridge regression (also known as Tikhonov regularization), lasso and elastic net algorithms, as well as trace plots and cross-validated mean square error.
+Popular regularization techniques include ridge regression (also known as Tikhonov regularization), lasso and elastic net algorithms, method of shrunken centroids, as well as trace plots and cross-validated mean square error.
 You can also apply Akaike Information Criteria (AIC) as a goodness-of-fit metric.

 Each regularization technique offers advantages for certain use cases.